eric8979/khu_note_2023_01/Infosec/final/8_mal_code.md

 - Detecting malicious code
 	- Usually uses **hash** value of an already known malicious code.
-	- Using behaviour of the code.
+	- Using behavior of the code.
 (Not an easy method)

 ## Windows PE file
 - All executable file